MKrale/ATM/readme.md

 # ATM Repository

-Repository containing code for ATM-Q (referred to here as BAM-QMDP), and gathered data, as used in the paper:
+Repository containing code, as well as gathered data, as used for the paper

-> Merlijn Krale, Thiago D. Simão, and Nils Jansen
+> *Anonymous*
-> Act-Then-Measure: Reinforcement Learning for Partially Observable Environments with Active Measuring
+> Robust Active Measuring under Model Uncertainty
-> In ICAPS, 2023.
+> Submitted to AAAI 2024

 ## Contents